 When a model is infeasible, you can use Model.feasRelax() or Model.feasRelaxS() to create a feasibility relaxation of the model.
 This works as expected for optimization problems with a single objective function.
 However, feasibility relaxations may not work as expected on models with multiple objectives.

-This issue will be fixed in the next minor release of Gurobi (e.g. 9.1).
-Until then, a workaround for this issue is to delete the multiple objectives before calling Model.feasRelax().
+This issue is fixed in Gurobi 9.1.
+For earlier versions, a workaround is to delete the multiple objectives before calling Model.feasRelax().
 This can be done by setting the NumObj model attribute to zero.